Basaveshwaranagara: Economy

 Basaveshwaranagar is home to many industry, banking and retail outlets.

 The Siddaiah Puranik Road is the main commercial hub of Basaveshwaranagar.
 It has many stores ranging from supermarkets and bakeries to pharmacies, branded and generic clothing retail and watch shops among others.
 Many public sector and private sector bank branches are located along this road as well.
 The Kurubarahalli Main Road and the 60 Feet Road also have many shopping and banking facilities.
 Off Havanur Circle is the roadside Basaveshwaranagar market, which sells fresh fruits and vegetables apart from serving street food.

 Basaveshwaranagar is also home to a considerable number of restaurants, which includes international dining chains, ice-cream parlours, coffee shops, multi-cuisine and cuisine-specific restaurants.
 The locality, due to its considerable North Karnataka population, has many "khanavalis" which serve authentic North Karnataka cuisine.

-Shri Mahila Griha Udyog Lijjat Papad, a cooperative known for the Lijjat Papad brand, has an office in Basaveshwaranagar, near Havanur Circle.

 Educational institutions

 Basaveshwaranagar has a considerable number of educational institutions, both at the primary/secondary education and higher education level.

 The area consists of renowned schools such as Carmel High School, Sri Vani Education Centre, National Academy For Learning (NAFL), S. Cadambi Vidya Kendra, St. Mira's High School, VLS International School and Florence High School to name a few.
 The famous National Public School, Rajajinagar is located just outside Basaveshwaranagar on the Chord Road.
 There are also pre-university colleges including Carmel Pre-University College, S. Cadambi Independent Pre-University College and Vidya Vardhaka Sangha (VVS) Sardar Patel Pre-University College.
 One Karnataka Government aided degree college V.V.S.
 First Grade College.

 Basaveshwaranagar also has two government colleges: the Government Homeopathic Medical College and Hospital located on Siddaiah Puranik Road near KHB Colony bus stop and the Government Unani Medical College and Hospital off Havanur Circle.